-During the 2019-2020\ academic year, 70,225\\ unique users accessed the Canvas LMS.
-Throughout the year the CDE Support team addressed 3,524\support tickets with a peak monthly volume of 668 tickets.
-User need for LMS support peaked in August 2020 with 668 total tickets:
+During the 2020-2021 academic year, 70,552 unique users accessed the Canvas LMS.
+Throughout the year the CDE Support team addressed 3,736 support tickets with a peak monthly volume in August 2021 of 704 tickets.

 As an extension of CDE Operations & Support, LMS Vendor Support Services provides technical support to faculty and students 24 hours a day, 7 days a week, via phone, live chat, and web tickets.
 This support includes basic LMS assistance and internet connectivity troubleshooting.
-In the 2019-2020 academic year, an additional 11,924 tickets were handled through LMS Vendor Support Services.
+In the 2020-2021 academic year, an additional 7,142 tickets were handled through LMS Vendor Support Services.

-\Ticket volume for 2019-20 is likely lower due to instructors having a new ability to merge their own courses, but was partially offset by the pandemic-induced shift to online.
+^{}Ticket volume for 2020-21 is likely lower due to instructors having the ability to merge their own courses but was partially offset by the pandemic-induced shift to online.

-\\A unique user is defined as any individual with an UTA email account and at least one course enrollment during the time period.
+^{}A unique user is defined as any individual with an UTA email account and at least one course enrollment during the time period.